PeterVranken/comFramework/excelExporter/readMe.md

 Secondary, you will define a list of output files.
-The specification of each output file is associated with the specification of a StringTemplate V4 template file.
-The template controls the output generation and this is how the same information is rendered once as HTML code and once as - for example - C program fragment.
+The specification of each output file is associated with the specification of a StringTemplate V4 template group file.
+The templates control the output generation and this is how the same information is rendered, e.g., once as HTML code and once as C program fragment.

 ## Documentation